zBalachandar/Tokyo-Olympic-Data-Analytics-Azure-End-To-End-Data-Engineering-Project-12/README.md

 2. After setting up the workspace, launch the Azure Data Factory Studio.
 3. Upload the Tokyo Olympics dataset from kaggle to GitHub.
 4. Within the studio, initialize a new data integration pipeline.
 Now use the task Copy Data to move data efficiently between various supported sources and destinations.
-5. Configuring the Data Source with HTTP template as we are using http request to get the data from GitHub repo.
+5. Configuring the Data Source with HTTP template as we are using http request to get the data from Github repo.
 6. Establishing the Linked Service for source.
 7. Configuring the File Format for and setting up the Linked Service Sink.
 8. Repeat above steps to load all the datasets.